google/go-cloud/CONTRIBUTING.md

 where the test is run and actually performs the operations, and the requests/results of the operations are stored in a replay file.
 This replay file is then read back in unit tests on Travis, so the tests get to operate with real data.
-Unfortunately, while the Go Cloud team can generate these replay files against our test cloud infrastructure, it is not yet possible for external contributors to do the same.
+Unfortunately, while the GCDK team can generate these replay files against our test cloud infrastructure, it is not yet possible for external contributors to do the same.
 We want to improve this process in the future and are researching how we can do this.
 If you have any ideas, please file an issue!

 #### Writing and running tests against a cloud environment